 The foundation stone (is there one in evidence anywhere?) was laid in 1873 and the progress of the building may be followed in the dates marked on ventilation grids set higher and higher in the West wall.
 Consecration of the Church was conducted by Bishop Selwyn, Bishop of Lichfield (of which Diocese Glossop was then part) on July 31st 1875 and regular services started the following day.

-I hope that we treasure our Church and that, at a time when Churches are closing, Holy Trinity Dinting Vale can still open its doors to all who care to enter nearly 145 years later.
+I hope that we treasure our Church and that, at a time when Churches are closing, Holy Trinity Dinting Vale can still open its doors to all who care to enter all these years later.

 A TOUR OF DINTING CHURCH